← home

 Modes

-Solo vs AI · Friend match (live WebSocket) · custom rule combos
+Solo vs AI · Friend match (live WebSocket) · six rule modules

 Controls